B2B SaaS AI Marketing Automation: +73% Pipeline

 How do we measure ROI from AI marketing automation?

 Track leading indicators (scoring accuracy, routing speed, engagement rates) weekly through marketing automation platform dashboards and lagging indicators (conversion rates, pipeline created, deal velocity) monthly through CRM reporting.
-The Starr Conspiracy recommends measuring operational time savings, lead quality improvements, and pipeline acceleration separately to isolate AI impact from other marketing initiatives.
+Measure operational time savings, lead quality improvements, and pipeline acceleration separately, keeping each metric in its own lane so you can isolate AI impact from everything else your marketing team is running at the same time.

 What happens if the AI models perform poorly?